 This material serves to replace previously issued advisories as well as describe select statutory provisions in the Ohio Revised Code (ORC) and administrative rules in the Ohio Administrative Code (OAC).
 If applicable, topics include ORC and/or OAC linked references as well as linked websites to obtain more information.
 Use Ctrl + F to search by key word.Americans with Disabilities Act

 Local governments and nonprofit organizations are required to apply minimum design standards when constructing and altering pedestrian facilities, though higher than minimum standards are encouraged where possible.
-Design engineers and project managers are advised to review state standards at the Ohio Department of Transportation Roadway Engineering website.Application / Project Location
+Design engineers and project managers are advised to review state standards at the Ohio Department of Transportation Roadway Engineering website.Application Types

 Application should be made to the NRAC where the project is located.
 Therefore, if a single project is located in two NRACs it must be submitted as two applications that cross-reference each other.Appraisals

 Prior to acquiring property by fee simple or as a conservation easement, the OPWC requires an Appraisal Report (as opposed to a Restricted Appraisal Report).
 The report is typically provided with other required documents as part of the Request to Proceed submittal.
-However, Natural Resources Assistance Councils (NRACs) may require that an appraisal be provided with the grant application so applicants should check the requirements of the NRAC having jurisdiction over the project location.
-It is the responsibility of the grant recipient to obtain the appraisal which must be conducted by an Ohio Department of Transportation (ODOT) Prequalified Appraiser who is credentialed in value analysis.
+However, Natural Resources Assistance Councils (NRACs) may require that an appraisal report be provided with the grant application so applicants should check the requirements of the NRAC having jurisdiction over the project location.
+Any party may order the appraisal except for the seller.
+The appraisal must be conducted by an Ohio Department of Transportation (ODOT) Prequalified Appraiser who is credentialed in value analysis.
 Appraisals are deemed valid for twelve months from the time they are performed.

-Projects for which the purchase price is less than the appraised value for gift taxes/charitable contributions (“bargain sale”) will also be required to have an appraisal review performed by an ODOT Prequalified Appraisal Reviewer.
+Projects for which the purchase price is less than the appraised value for gift taxes/charitable contributions (“bargain sale”) will be required to have an appraisal review performed by an ODOT Prequalified Appraisal Reviewer.
+(This is someone credentialed as an Appraisal Reviewer and who did not serve as the original Appraiser.)
 A desk review, submitted in report format, is required in which the review appraiser analyzes the information provided by the appraiser of record.
 The appraisal review is to confirm the appraiser’s opinion of value and to ensure that the purchase price history, comparables, adjustments, and disclaimers are accurate.
-Applicants that have an appraisal review rejected will not be issued a Notice to Proceed until these discrepancies are resolved.
-When using phantom match, the OPWC reserves the right to require the review appraisal prior to issuing an agreement.Audit Requirements
+The Prequalified Appraiser must sign the appraisal.
+This responsibility cannot be delegated.
+Grant recipients that have an appraisal review rejected will not be issued a Notice to Proceed until these discrepancies are resolved.
+When using bargain sale, the OPWC reserves the right to require the review appraisal prior to issuing an agreement in order to certify local share.Audit Requirements

 OPWC-funded projects are subject to all state audit requirements.
 A copy of an audit in connection with and specific to an approved project must be provided to the OPWC.
 Any negative or adverse findings pertaining to the project must be addressed.
 If findings are not addressed or satisfactorily resolved, the OPWC may bar the applicant from further financial assistance until the applicant complies with or resolves such findings.Consulting Fees